UCSC-REAL/HOC/README.md

 ```

 ## Real-world human-annotated CIFAR-10
 We collected them from Amazon Mechanical Turk (MTurk) and students at UC Santa Cruz in February 2020.
-We collect one annotation for each image with a cost of ¢10 per image.
+We collect one annotation for each image at the cost of ¢10 per image.

 ## Minimal implementation of HOC